At The Doctor’s Studio we’ve outlined a few simple ways you can prevent common face mask-related skin problems.

 Book a Virtual Consultation with our Dermal Therapist at The Doctor’s Studio

 Not being able to come in for treatments with our dermal therapist doesn’t mean you can’t take steps towards improving the health of your skin.
 Every skin, just like everybody, is unique, and the best way to design an effective treatment is to have one tailored to your needs by an experienced professional.

 When you attend a virtual consultation with our therapist, we’ll review your skin-care routine, provide you with product options and create an at-home treatment plan.

-Contact us to book your consultation.
-And remember that during these difficult times, we’re still here for you, and for your skin.
+Please get in touch at 1800 745 536 or click here to book a consultation – my team and I at The Doctors Studio will be happy to help, and remember that during these difficult times, we’re still here for you, and for your skin.